 Instructor: Liza Wynette

 To develop conceptual thinking skills.
-To explore the illustration possibilities of hand-generated type.
 To apply composition and illustration skills to real-world visual communication problems.

 To utilize the Adobe Creative Suite as an illustration and production tool.

-1. Research for inspiration: Research existing wine labels (be sure to visit a wine store).
-Scan/photograph your favorite examples and publish your research on your personal process page for critique (be sure to caption each image and cite the source).
+2. Marketing research: Research existing holiday cards.
+Be sure to review trade publications (Print, How, Communication Arts), annuals (Workbook, Society of Illustrators), and web sites like I-Spot or Altpick.
+Scan examples that you think are successful.
+Publish your research on your personal process page for critique (be sure to caption each image and cite the source).
 Be prepared to explain why these examples are successful.

 3. Incubation: Absorb the information you have gathered and sleep on it.
 Allow your unconscious mind to make connections for you.